akutz/vm-operator/docs/tutorials/deploy-vm/cloudinit.md

-# Deploying a VM

-Be our guest, be our guest...

 ---
+Title: Deploying a VM with Cloud-Init
+---

+# Deploy a VM with Cloud-Init

 ## Overview